zenecture/neuroflow/README.md

 # Persistence

 We can save and load nets with `neuroflow.application.plugin.IO`.
-The weight matrices are encoded in JSON format.
+The weight matrices are encoded in binary format.

 ```scala
 import neuroflow.application.plugin.IO._